Petty officer first class: Canada

 The French form of the rank is maître de 1re classe.

 The rank insignia of the PO1 is a crown worn on both forearms of the Service Dress tunic, and on slip-ons on both shoulders of other uniforms.
 PO1s are generally initially addressed as "Petty Officer Bloggins" or "PO Bloggins", and thereafter as "PO", although in correspondence the full rank or abbreviation is used before the member's name.
 The full appellation "Petty Officer 1st-Class" or "PO1" in speech is generally used only when the "first-class" distinction be made, such as to distinguish between members with similar names but differing ranks, or on promotion parades.

 United States

-It is the sixth enlisted rate in the United States Navy and the U.S. Coast Guard, ranking just above petty officer second class and directly below chief petty officer.
+It is the sixth enlisted rate or enlisted rank E-6 in the United States Navy and the U.S. Coast Guard, ranking just above petty officer second class and directly below chief petty officer.
 It is designated as non-commissioned officer, as are all petty officer ratings.
 It is equivalent to the rank of staff sergeant in the Army and Marine Corps, and technical sergeant in the Air Force.

 They are all ranked E-6, which refers to the enlisted numbering system associated with pay grades.